AmitKadosh1/Build-New-Dataset-And-Classify-Faces-By-Using-Transfer-Learning/README.md

 ![Default](./images/image1.jpg)
 <p align="center">
-Figure 1: Example of images from "Amit" class in "Original Dataset".
+Example of images from "Amit" class in "Original Dataset".

 ### Prepressing Dataset
 We used a built-in algorithm in Python called Cascade Classifier from a GitHub project which is based on classic Machine Learning.
 This algorithm has been widely used in many web projects.